 Inflation raises costs for manufacturers of raw materials and components, transporters, warehousing companies, retailers, and brands producing cat litter.

-High production inputs such as electricity, and fuels and increasing wages lead to escalating costs shifting to consumers through high sales prices.
+High production inputs such as electricity, fuels and increasing wages lead to escalating costs, which are passed on to consumers through higher sales prices.

 This is the reason for the increased prices observed for cat litter products.